BookingSync/bookingsync-api-docs/content/reference/endpoints/bathrooms.md

 ## List bathrooms

-List all bathrooms for given account.
+List all bathrooms for a given account.

 ~~~
 GET /bathrooms